Diane Boswell MBACP Registered/ Dip. Couns./PG Dip. CBT

 My fees are:

-Individual Adult - £40 for a 50 minute session.
+Individual Adult - £45 for a 50 minute session on a weekly basis.

 Personal interests include: